qingscha/assets/AI/cursor/git-commit-prompt.md

 - Tailor the message detail to the extent of changes:
   - For few changes: Be concise.
   - For many changes: Include more details in the body.
-- Always answering in Chinese.
+- Always output results in Chinese.

 # STEPS